Ten newborns killed in north India hospital fire

 “My deepest condolences to those who lost their innocent children in this,” Modi wrote.
 “I pray to God to give them the strength to bear this immense loss.”

-Uttar Pradesh Chief Minister Yogi Adityanath announced compensation equivalent to $5,900 to the bereaved families.
+Uttar Pradesh Chief Minister Yogi Adityanath announced compensation equivalent to $5,900 to each bereaved family.

 Building fires are common in India due to shoddy construction and a routine disregard for safety regulations.
+Poor maintenance and lack of proper firefighting equipment also lead to deaths.

 Six months back, a similar blaze at a children’s hospital in New Delhi killed seven newborns.